CannerCMS/docs.canner.io/docs/guides-deployment-of-docker.md

 >
 > We will release our official docker image soon.
 >
-> Follow our process here https://github.com/Canner/canner/issues/144
+> Follow our progress here https://github.com/Canner/canner/issues/144